 By the end of the BCI Designing and Delivering Effective Exercises course, delegates will be able to:

 - Appreciate the rationale for validating plans and the value this brings

 - Apply good practice to exercise programmes

 - Select appropriate exercise aims, objectives and formats

-- Carry out post-exercise evaluations and report lessons learned
+- Carry out post exercise evaluations and report lessons

 Who Should Attend?

-It is recommended that students have a minimum of a CBCI or equivalent credential with experience of working in a continuity and resilience related role.
+- It is recommended that delegates have a minimum of a CBCI or equivalent credential with experience of working in a continuity and resilience related role.